 - Does your answer fit the problem?
 For instance, does it take the right form—integer, decimal, variable, expression, etc?
 If your answer is a value, does it seem reasonable, rather than too big or too small (potentially excluding it from the available answers, if multiple choice)?

 - Did you avoid calculation errors and other easily overlooked mistakes?

 Everything checks out.
 Interestingly, calculation errors don’t really threaten our solution, since it’s more about higher-level quantitative reasoning (which GRE Quant aims to measure) than lower-level calculations.
 And that’s worth reflecting on.

 Want more problem solving practice?
 Try the problems in these posts:

-- GRE Geometry Challenge: Use the Volume Formula Wisely
+- Geometry Challenge: Use the Volume Formula Wisely

-- GRE Arithmetic Challenge: Find the Expression that Must Be Negative
+- Arithmetic Challenge: Find the Expression that Must Be Negative

-- GRE Data Analysis Challenge: Probability at Maximum Difficulty
+- Data Analysis Challenge: Probability at Maximum Difficulty